bennetthub500/personal/index.md

 API documentation and other writing samples are [here.](https://bennetthub500.github.io/personal/portfolio/)

 An online [resume](https://bennetthub500.github.io/personal/cv.html) is also included.
-I look forward to hearing from you on email, Github, or [LinkedIn.](https://www.linkedin.com/in/bennett-charles-690978/)
+I look forward to hearing from you on email or [LinkedIn.](https://www.linkedin.com/in/bennett-charles-690978/)